ljmcclean/godot-game-template/_docs/GETTING_STARTED.md

 make development easier.
 This template is similar sans the 'behind the scenes'.
 The goal of this project is that you would not only have a solid basis for your project but that you would also have a clear understanding of and ability to modify its underlying systems.
 That being said, you will need to update these systems as your project progresses.
-While that may sound like a nuisance, I would argue that this method will provide you a greater ability to customize and make full use of these systems.
+This process should provide you a greater ability to customize and make full use of these systems.

 There are two options to get started: